 - have no incompletes (DFs) and maintain a grade point average of 3.5 at the end of the 4th semester (year 2)

-- pass the candidacy exam by the end of the 5th semester and complete coursework by the end of the 6th semester (year 3)
+- pass the qualifying exam by the end of the 5th semester and complete coursework by the end of the 6th semester (year 3)

 - pass the comprehensive exam by the end of the 7th semester and have a dissertation proposal approved by the end of the 8th semester (year 4)